arunajit/irrecipeblogs/README.md

 ## Phase 3 <br>

-In phase 3, using the preprocessed data, clustering and recommendation of similar recipes has been done.
+In phase 3, using the preprocessed data, clustering and recommendation of similar recipes is done.
 The recommendations have been evaluated through some metrics.
-The clustering technique was inspired from the paper ‘Hierarchical Clustering for Collaborative Filtering Recommender Systems’ Chalco.et.al<br>
+The clustering technique was inspired from the paper [‘Hierarchical Clustering for Collaborative Filtering Recommender Systems’ Chalco.et.al](https://doi.org/10.1007/978-3-319-94229-2_34)<br>

 For the Agglomerative Clustering of the data, the data was vectorised and Agglomerative clustering was done with the number of clusters ranging between 2 and 10.<br>